swarmbase/swarmbase/README.md

 # SwarmDB

-(name change in process; for future reference please use: https://swarmdb.dev/ which we will keep up to date even if the repo name changes)
+(name change in process; for future reference please use: https://swarmdb.dev which we will keep up to date even if the repo name changes)

 ## What is SwarmDB?

-An encrypted, eventually consistent object real-time application database with dynamic access control using the distributed web as a storage layer.
+An open-source, encrypted, eventually consistent object real-time application database with dynamic access control using the distributed web as a storage layer.
 Then intent is to make it easy to start with a secure, private, local database, and scale as needed in a performant manner without the requirement of adding or moving to a centrally managed database.

 Benefits of this approach:

 - Easy to start with a small number of locally-connected nodes
 - Can handle offline clients or limited internet connectivity
-- Reduced reliance on central web providers, and therefore also costs
+- Reduced reliance on central web providers, with expected reduced costs

-Several recent technologies make this possible now, including JSON CRDTs, libp2p, ipfs, and efficient distributed pub-sub algorithms.
+Several recent technologies make this possible now, including JSON CRDTs, the [libp2p networking stack](https://libp2p.io/), the [Interplanetary File System](https://ipfs.io/), and efficient distributed pub-sub algorithms.
 They are early and documentation and interfaces may change.

 ## Latest Release